shells-sh/TeaScript.sh/API_REFERENCE.md

 To simply view objects which are no longer in use and would be reaped and disposed of by the garbage collector, you can run `reflection objects gc unused`

+### 🎨 BASH Data Representation

+Objects are represented in BASH single-dimensional array structures (see [TeaScript use of BASH arrays](#TeaScript-use-of-BASH-arrays) above)

+TODO: details

 ### `reflection objects create`